 It is a powder keg and it's ready to blow.

-And you put somebody in the White House who actually thinks what John Edwards said today at the Council on Foreign Relations.
+If something blows up over there, and the fuse is lit, and you put somebody in the White House who actually thinks what John Edwards said today at the Council on Foreign Relations, you're going to just encourage that powder keg over there.

-Not because of our love of the Saudis, and not because of our love of the United Arab Emirates, where you'll find Dubai, love saying that word.
+And that's why we're going to have to go in there, not because of our love of the Saudis and not because of our love of the United Arab Emirates, where you'll find Dubai.

 There's no global war on terror.

-Bush all he wants to do is torture people.
+Bush, all he wants to do is torture people.

-The uh, and believe me, the Iranians tried to engineer as best they could.
+And believe me, the Iranians tried to engineer as best they could.

-Uh they know full well what they're getting in the Democrats, and they know full well what they're getting when they get Democrats and their buddies in the drive-by media.
+They know full well what they're getting in the Democrats, and they know full well what they're getting when they get Democrats and their buddies in the drive-by media.

-They're getting a bunch of isolationists, they're getting a bunch of people who don't think that there's any problem over there other than that problem created by Bush.
+They're getting a bunch of people who don't think that there's any problem over there other than that problem created by Bush.

-And they're just waiting for that because they'll fall for the notion that we won't do anything, and we will have to do something.
+And they're just waiting for that because they'll fall for the notion that we won't do anything.

-And if they just get behind this whole effort to try to win in Iraq and establish something over there that could uh uh serve some purpose in perhaps putting out this fuse that's been lit.
+And if they just get behind this whole effort to try to win in Iraq and establish something over there that could serve some purpose in perhaps putting out this fuse that's been lit.

-But and and do you realize what unity in this country on this whole thing would do to that part of the world?
+And do you realize what unity in this country on this whole thing would do to that part of the world?

-You you think that that situation is not effervescing and bubbling up over there faster than it would be were it not for the rift in this country?
+You think that that situation is not effervescing and bubbling up over there faster than it would be were it not for the rift in this country?

 The Democrats and the media are enabling all this hatred for America because they're spewing it themselves.

-All this hatred and lack of respect for Bush, they are spewing it themselves, so they give cuffer to the Ahmadinejads of the world and all the other radicals, the Bosher Assads.
+So they give coffer to the Ahmadinejads of the world and all the other radicals, the Basher Assads.

 Take your pick.